mojpalac/mojpalac/docs/programming/android/threading.md

     MyActivity --Reference--> MyRepo
 ```

-Roots in Android App:

-1. object referenced from static fields
-2. Instances of application class (it's almost always the case)
-3. Live threads

-Tip: Each anonymous (which is inner class) have implicit reference to enclosing class objects.
+Each anonymous (which is inner class) have implicit reference to enclosing class objects.
 So creating anonymous thread in onCreate of Activity then starting thread and closing Activity will cause memory leak as
 long as thread is running,
 because thread has reference to Activity.